Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,643.534867,664.534724.md

 ### Transcript

-> yeah and ZBrush confirmed just got a message that's not like right does it fit nicely
+> ooh substance painter is a thing as well yeah and ZBrush confirmed just got a message that's not like right does it fit nicely so yeah we use substance painter